 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Chase has announced it's second-ever Ultimate Rewards transfer bonus.
-For a limited time, you can transfer Ultimate Rewards points to IHG Rewards Club with a 60% bonus.
+Chase just launched a new Ultimate Rewards transfer bonus.
+Now through August 15, 2022, you can transfer Ultimate Rewards points to IHG One Rewards with a 50% bonus.

 Transfer Bonus Offer Terms

-- Transfer Ultimate Rewards points to IHG Rewards Club and receive 60% bonus IHG points.
+- Transfer Ultimate Rewards points to IHG One Rewards and receive 50% bonus IHG points.

 - Point transfers to IHG typically take ~5 hours to process and are final/non-reversible.